Alessandro-Dodon/InflationForecast/README.md

 PreProcessing.R: The R script that covers the autocorrelation issues, prints time series graphs, removes missing values and more.

+InflationForecast.R: The R script that includes most of the analysis (AR, lasso, ridge, PCR).

+VAR.R: Includes the VAR and an application with PCA to handle multicollinearity issues.

+RF.R: Experimentation with random forests to capture non linear relations.

 InflationForecastReport.pdf: A detailed report explaining the results, visualizations, and model comparisons.